stdmod/puppet-modules/README_List.md

-# Naming Standards for parameters
+# Naming Standards for parameters - List - DRAFT 0.0.1
-# DRAFT 0.0.1

 This is a proposal to discuss for a list of parameter names that can be used both in classes and defines in a module.

 A Standard Module is not required to have all of them, with if some parameters are provided that offer the same function, they should be called like these.

 Please comment:
-- If the parameter is appropriate
+- If the parameter make sense for you
-- The suggested name for the parameter is appropriate
+- Your suggested name

++1 for the choices you agree with

+If you want to provide a totally alternative list of names, submit it (on separated file) as a PR.

 ```
 ## General parameters